General Rules

 May use lead weight as needed, attached to the top of the chassis.

-Unless otherwise posted, weekly classes require the Mid-America Stomp motor.
-Other classes require the Chicagoland Stage 2 CR102 or Mid-America Eagle Retro motor.
+Unless otherwise posted, weekly classes require the Chicagoland Stage 2 CR102 or Mid-America Road Runner or Eagle Retro motor.
 All Motors are factory sealed and therefore unopened.
 No internal motor modifications are allowed.
 The motor shaft may be shortened.
 All motors must bear the manufacturer's permanent etching on the motor can for identification purposes.

-Higher-performance motors such as the Mid-America Eagle, or even more powerful Enforcer, Phoenix (not Phoenix Supra), Intimidator or RTR Raptor Pro motors, are permitted, and vary depending on the class.
+Other motors such as the more powerful Enforcer, Phoenix (not Phoenix Supra), Intimidator or RTR Raptor Pro motors, are used depending on the class.
 These motors are generally reserved for our fastest classes, such as LMP or GTP (high downforce bodies).
-Specific motors and any spec gearing for these classes are announced in advance of a race or series.Front tires are optional except in open-wheel racing.
+Specific motors and any spec gearing for these classes are announced in advance of a race or series.Front tires are optional except in open-wheel racing or as described in the following paragraph.
 If fronts are not used, a car must have front-wheel decals in place on the body.
 If front wheels are used, 3/8", 1/2", or 5/8" fronts are permitted, but not wing car thingies.
 Open-wheel racing must use JK F1 fronts, minimum diameter .750", with full solid axle.
 Open-wheel cars may use independently-turning front wheels, but the front axle must float and may not be fixed to the frame.

 Saturday Racing Technical Specifications

-See Race Updates for scheduled Saturday racing news!
+See our Saturday Racing page for scheduled weekend racing news!